-Even if you’re just traveling in the UK, travel insurance can help protect your possessions if they get lost, stolen or damaged.
+Even if you’re just travelling in the UK, travel insurance can help protect your possessions if they get lost, stolen or damaged.

-'A volunteer project in the natural world, such as Borneo to see Orangutans, can be a dream come true as a first holiday without the family,' says Max Sinclair, founder of ecocompanion.com (@MnSinclair).
+3. Get the right inoculations for your destination'A volunteer project in the natural world, such as Borneo to see Orangutans, can be a dream come true as a first holiday without the family,' says Max Sinclair, founder of ecocompanion (@MnSinclair).
 'But inoculations might be needed, so check out FitForTravel by the NHS for up-to-date travel health advice.'

 For more tips on preparing for a festival, read our festival-goer's guide to keeping your stuff safe this summer.

 5. Read the dos and don'ts on travel advisory websites'Look at the Foreign Office website for advice on destinations you are travelling to,' suggests Sean.
 'You might be doing something illegal or socially unacceptable in that particular country without realising it.